nsun94/Engineering_4_notebook/README.md

 ## Copypasta
 ### Copypasta 1
-I used the motion sensor to take a picture on the pu camera.
+I used the motion sensor to take a picture on the pi camera.